 Use the GameShark code 8009625C 007F to access Newcastle in the PAL/UK version.

 If one listens to the used cutscenes, it seems the first or second cutscene with information is skipped.
 It would be the second that's skipped, I'm not sure.
 The cutscene that comes before part three makes more sense before the lost fourth part.

 In the Windows version, "The Mercy Mission" has four parts, but on the PlayStation version it has only three parts.
-Due to this, an cutscene is skipped.
+Due to this, a cutscene is skipped.
 This is somewhat obvious if one looks at the cutscene after the third part, where the place in the cutscene is noticeably different.
 The skipped cutscene and the fourth part actually exist and can be played.

 This works best if you complete the third part of said mission normally, as the game saves your position after the mission and since there isn't a scripted starting point, if you complete another mission, you are thrown to that mission's end point, or if you haven't done any mission, you are thrown to the default (?) location somewhere out of bounds.
-Gameshark code 8009625C 003D can be used to access the lost part in the European version.
+GameShark code 8009625C 003D can be used to access the lost part in the PAL/UK version.

 - Cutscenes seem to be softer and more compressed on US version.

 - Swearing is bleeped in the US version.

 - Map screen says "Press Any Button To Return To The Pause Menu" in NTSC-U and NTSC-J, PAL-UK version says "Press Any Button To Exit".